Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/duplication/dupliverts.rst

 all changes will also affect the shape of all duplicate objects.
 You can also select the parent mesh to modify the arrangement of the duplicates;
 adding vertices will also add more base objects.

-Note that the base objects will inherit changes made to the parent mesh in object mode, but not in edit mode - so scaling the circle up in object mode will enlarge the monkey head, while scaling the circle up in edit mode will only increase the distance between the base objects.
+Note that the base objects will inherit changes made to the parent mesh in Object Mode, but not in Edit Mode.
+So scaling the circle up in object mode will enlarge the monkey head, while scaling the circle up in edit mode will only increase the distance between the base objects.